2025 SIPFF 11.6(Thu.) ~ 11.12(Wed.)

 Rhana JANG Film Journalist

-After working as a reporter for the film magazines SCREEN, Movieweek, and Magazine M, she is now active as a film journalist.
-She hosted the interview segments Star Sketch and Rhana Jang's Angry Interviews on Olleh TV and co-hosted the comedy film podcast Comedy King with director Choi Hana of More than Family (2020).
-Currently, she appears on the 'Friday Salon' segment of KBS Radio Cool FM's Jo Jung-sik's FM Parade.
+Rhana Jang began her career as a reporter for leading Korean film magazines SCREEN, Movieweek, and Magazine M, and is now actively working as a film journalist.
+She hosted the interview segments Star Sketch and Rhana Jang’s Angry Interview on Olleh TV, and co-hosted the comedy film podcast Comedy King with director Choi Hana of More than Family (2020).
+She currently appears on the “Friday Salon” segment of KBS Radio Cool FM’s Jo Jung-sik’s FM Parade.

 Kyu Choi Artistic director of Seoul Performing Arts Festival

-PARK Sungho was born in Seoul, Korea in 1977.
-He majored in Film Editing at the Cinematography Department at Chung-Ang University.
-He participated in NGO activities for poverty relief in Tamil Nadu, India, and since 2007, he had served as a staff member of the Asian Film Academy at the Busan International Film Festival, and as the program coordinator for Asian cinema.
-Having traveled to 41 countries, Park settled in Cambodia in 2013.
-He produced short films and documentaries as a board member of the film production company Anti-Archive.
-Since 2019, he has been working as a programmer at the Busan International Film Festival to promote Southeast Asian films globally.
+Park Sungho majored in film editing at Chung-Ang University.
+He participated in NGO activities for poverty relief in Tamil Nadu, India, and began his career at the Busan International Film Festival in 2007 as a staff member of the Asian Film Academy, later serving as head of the Asian Cinema team.
+In 2013, after traveling to 41 countries, he moved to Cambodia and worked as a board member at the film production company Anti-Archive, producing short films and documentaries.
+Since 2019, he has been serving as a programmer at the Busan International Film Festival, working to raise the international profile of Southeast Asian cinema.

 Advisory Committee

-KIM Yeong-deok Chairperson of the Asian Contents & Film Market at the Busan International Film Festival
+KIM Yeong-deok Chairperson, Asian Contents & Film Market at the Busan International Film Festival

-Born in 1968, this individual has been an active figure in the Asian film industry, excelling in film production, festival planning, and international cooperation.
-In 2001, they founded Flying Tiger Pictures and produced films such as <Cry Woman> (screened in the "Un Certain Regard" section at the 2002 Cannes Film Festival) and <Hanaan> by Korean-Uzbek director Park Ruslan (screened in the Concorso Cineasti del presente section at the 2010 Locarno
+Kim Yeong-deok is an active figure in the Asian film industry, with extensive experience in film production, festival programming, and international collaboration.
+In 2001, he founded Flying Tiger Pictures and produced works such as Cry Woman (screened in the “Un Certain Regard” section at the 2002 Cannes Film Festival) and Hanaan by Korean-Uzbek director Park Ruslan (screened in the “Filmmakers of the Present” section at the 2010 Locarno International Film Festival).

 Hope and Law (Korean Lawyers for Public Interest and Human Rights)